 - Deadly Upgrade: If you complete an optional mission, Dart can acquire the Soul Eater, statistically his strongest sword in the entire game.
 However, it drains part of his HP in every turn which can only be negated if you equip him with a healing ring, but doing so will make Dart more of a Glass Cannon.

 - Discard and Draw: Dart loses the Red Eyed Spirit in the endgame, only to gain an Eleventh Hour Superpower (see below).

-- Doomed Hometown: Dart attracts fire (no pun intended) like honey attracts bees.
-Not only is Seles burned at the beginning of the game, but his birthplace of Neet was torched by the Black Monster 18 years prior.
+- Doomed Hometown: Twice for Dart.
+Not only is Seles burned at the beginning of the game by Sandoran troops, but his birthplace of Neet was torched by the Black Monster 18 years prior.
 He's one of only three known survivors.

 - Eleventh Hour Superpower: Dart's use of the Divine Dragoon Spirit happens just in time for the Final Boss.

 - Eye Patch Of Power: As the Divine Dragoon, he sports a round, "scouter-like" eye-patch on his left eye.